apify/apify-docs/sources/platform/actors/development/deployment/automated_tests.md

 ---

 You should make sure your [Actors](../../index.mdx) are well-maintained.
 You might not always get feedback from your users.
-Therefore it is crucial that you periodically check if your Actors work as expected.
+Therefore, it is crucial that you periodically check if your Actors work as expected.
 You can do this using our [monitoring suite](https://apify.com/apify/monitoring) or by setting up daily runs of the **Actor Testing** ([pocesar/actor-testing](https://apify.com/pocesar/actor-testing)) tool.

 The monitoring suite is sufficient for most scenarios and includes automated alerts.
 [See more information](https://apify.com/apify/monitoring) on the suite's page or [check out our tutorials](../../../monitoring/index.md).